oddluck/limnoria-plugins/IMDb/README.md

 Information about IMDb titles from the OMDB API.
-Search powered by Google.

 Forked from https://github.com/butterscotchstallion/limnoria-plugins/tree/master/IMDB